cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 cy.get("input").should("not.have.value", "foo")
 ```

-We'll learn more about assertions in the last section of this guide.
+We'll learn more about assertions later in this guide.

 ## Subjects